edhamma/mahasi-diary/diary.rst

 **A:**  Previously I did riot know how to cultivate the respect for Buddha, Dhamma, Sanga and the teachers.
 But now I really know how it is like to feel respectful.
 I feel happy just to be respectful.
 Actually the feeling of respect is a good deed (Kusala).
 So it is appreciable.
 Why should I note that feeling.
 Some people had to try hard to appreciate the feeling of respect.
 Why should the teachers tell us to note until this feeling is gone.
 Now everytime I noted my mind was clear.
-I felt good. *(Yogi was clinging to Tanha, craving)*.
+I felt good. *(Yogi was clinging to Tanha, craving.)*

 **A:**  I do not think the others felt as respectful as me.
-I think have more faith than the others. *(Yogi was clinging to MANA, pride)*.
+I think have more faith than the others. *(Yogi was clinging to MANA, pride.)*

-**A:**  I have full faith in Dhamma, my mind is clear, I now how to appreciate the feeling of respect. *(Yogi was clinging to DITTHI, false doctrine)*.
+**A:**  I have full faith in Dhamma, my mind is clear, I now how to appreciate the feeling of respect. *(Yogi was clinging to DITTHI, false doctrine.)*

 **A:**  When my mind was clear, I must be experiencing the real Dhamma.
 I think the special Dhamma must be able to make one's mind clear.
-The stable feeling of respect I am experiencing must be the special Dhamma. *(Yogi was clinging to wrong Magga, not the Path)*.
+The stable feeling of respect I am experiencing must be the special Dhamma. *(Yogi was clinging to wrong Magga, not the Path.)*

 *Paggama viriya* (ascending, increasing effort)
 ------------------------------------------------